 From this year the University of Delhi will follow a Centralized Online Admission Policy which is different from the earlier years.
-Applicants should refer to the University of Delhi Bulletin of Information for Admission to Undergraduate Courses (2016-2017).
+Applicants should refer to the University of Delhi Bulletin of Information for Admission to Undergraduate Courses (2017-2018).

 - The candidates seeking admission to Undergraduate Courses are required to fill the online admission form on the University of Delhi common web portal.
-The procedure for calculation of 'Best Four' subjects percentages is given in the section Eligibility. - After the application process, and the announcement of cut off lists, the applicants should proceed to Miranda House with a printout of the admission form including the uploaded documents. - The applicants are required to bring their original documents for calculation of the cut off percentage and the verification of the documents. - Subsequently they must fill the online admission form of Miranda House. - Once the college approves the admission on the UG Admission portal, the candidate must log on to the UG Admission portal to make the online Admission Fee Payment.
+The procedure for calculation of 'Best Four' subjects percentages is given in the section Eligibility Criteria. - After the application process, and the announcement of cut off lists, the applicants should proceed to Miranda House with a printout of the admission form including the uploaded documents. - The applicants are required to bring their original documents for calculation of the cut off percentage and the verification of the documents. - Subsequently they must fill the online admission form of Miranda House. - Once the college approves the admission on the UG Admission portal, the candidate must log on to the UG Admission portal to make the online Admission Fee Payment.

-ELIGIBILITY
+ELIGIBILITY CRITERIA

-- I. Procedure for calculation of 'Best Four' subjects percentage for Honours Courses (For admission to Arts/Humanities Courses): - a.
-One Language (Core/Elective/Functional) - b.
-The subject in which admission is sought (If a candidate does not include the concerned subject whether studied or not, in 'Best Four' in which he/she is seeking admission in the honours course, then a deduction of 2.5% will be imposed on the calculated 'Best Four' percentage).
-For Honours in languages refer to point 12, also. - c.
-Any two other academic/elective subjects as per List A.
+- I Procedure for calculation of 'Best Four' subjects percentage for Honours Programmes (For admission to Arts/Humanities Programmes): - a.
+The merit shall be determined on the basis of one language and three best academic/elective subjects from LIST A. - b.
+Out of three, academic/elective subject chosen above, one must be the concerned subject in which the admission is sought, failing which a deduction of 2.5% will be imposed on the calculated 'Best Four' percentage.

+For honours in languages refer to point 6 of Basis of calculation of Best Four given below.